AdriGarry/framebot/README.md

 Based on NodeJS, running on a Raspberry Pi, this is **Core** program, to autorun and interact.

-It's a kind of framework, with a flux manager, a logger, tools (Utils.js)...
+It's a kind of framework, to run js modules, with a flux manager, logger, tools...

 Available modes: ready, sleep, test